inside.ewu.edu

 MUSC 120.
 PIANO CLASS I FOR MAJORS.
 1 Credit.

-This class consists of: keyboard harmonization, improvisation, score-reading, sight-reading, repertoire, accompanying skills, technique, scales and chords.
+Consists of basic piano technique, keyboard harmonization, improvisation, score-reading, sight-reading, repertoire, accompanying skills, technique, scales, and chords.

 MUSC 121.
 PIANO CLASS II FOR MAJORS.
 1 Credit.